Residency Clinic Training Sites

 We have two Kaiser Permanente clinic residency sites that serve a unique patient population.
 Patients at these clinic sites represent the spectrum of patient care, education level, cultural diversity, and socioeconomic status.
 Residents from both sites have the same curriculum of inpatient and outpatient rotations.
 Each clinic site has a unique Match number.

 Each training site utilizes teamwork staffing — one of the essential components of the patient-centered medical home.
 Clinical practice teams of first, second, and third-year residents (R1, R2, and R3), along with a core faculty member, help ensure continuity of care for patients when the primary physician is unavailable.
-Registered nurses, licensed practical nurses, medical assistants, and patient care representatives are linked in triads to form care teams.
+Registered nurses, licensed practical nurses, medical assistants, and patient care representatives are linked to form care teams.
 The nurse is responsible for telephone consultation, direct patient care, and practice management.
 The medical assistant is responsible for maintaining the clinic flow, maintaining the exam rooms, and proactively reviewing patient registries.
-Both a pharmacist and behavioral scientist are present in the clinic for consultation with residents as well as patients.
+A pharmacist, behavioral scientist, social worker, community resource specialist, and system navigator are present in the clinic for patient care coordination.

 Each resident is the primary provider for a panel of 400-500 patients that they care for throughout residency.

 Residents are scheduled to work in the clinic as follows:

 - Community clinic in metropolitan Seattle

 - Multi-specialty services include: Ob/Gyn, urgent care, same-day surgery, ophthalmology, radiology, and lab

 - Specialty center for access to teaching and care coordination (all major specialties)